Classic Guards (boxing style): Traditional guard

-The disadvantages of this guard are that it leaves a space between the hands exposing the centerline, leaving the face down to the midsection open for attacks, and lacks passive defense against straight punches and uppercuts to the face and midsection.
-This requires active defense against these punches, such as using parries.
+The disadvantages of this guard are that it makes upper body lateral movement difficult.
+The hands held high also makes punches easy to see by the opponent.
+The traditional guard also leaves a space between the hands exposing the centerline, leaving the face down to the midsection open for attacks, and lacks passive defense against straight punches and uppercuts to the face and midsection.
+This requires active defense against these punches.
 Since straight punches are generally quicker than hooks this requires the boxer to have quick reflexes.